Musk, other tech chiefs back artificial intelligence startup with $1 billion

 While the backers have ponied up a vast sum, OpenAI said it expects to spend a "tiny fraction" of the $1 billion in the next few years.

-Other backers include Amazon.com Inc's (AMZN.O) cloud unit Amazon Web Services, Indian IT giant Infosys (INFY.NS) and Greg Brockman, former chief technology officer of payments startup Stripe.
+Other backers include Amazon.com Inc's cloud unit Amazon Web Services, Indian IT giant Infosys and Greg Brockman, former chief technology officer of payments startup Stripe.

 (Reporting by Sai Sachin R in Bengaluru; Editing by Savio D'Souza and Stephen R. Trousdale)